townteki/townsquare/docs/implementing-cards.md

 ### 3. Override the `setupCardAbilities` method.

 Persistent effects, actions, reactions, spells, jobs and trait reactions should be defined in the `setupCardAbilities` method.
 This method passes in an `ability` parameter that gives you access to effect implementations and costs.
-All this will be filled for you if you use snippet.
+All this will be filled for you if you use a snippet.

 See below for more documentation.

 ```javascript